signalkuppe/pequeno/README.md

 -   `--verbose` for verbose output
 -   `--clean` cleans the destination folder
 -   `--serve` fires a server that watches for changes.
+-   `--page` builds only the specified page (--page=/news/index.html).
 -   `--example` builds the example site.

+Page option is usefull during development to speed up page refresh or during build if you want to write only a specified page.

 ## Configuration